moporgic/TDL2048/README.md

 Be sure to decide the size of TT carefully.
 The use of TT involves a lot of memory access, which may result in worse search speed especially when the search depth is less than 3-ply.

 In addition, it is possible to allow the search to use a deeper TT cache when available.
-This may improve the strength especially for deep search.
+This may improve the strength, especially for deep searches.
 Use ```peek``` together with ```-c``` to enable this.
 ```bash
 ./2048 -n 4x6patt -i 4x6patt.w -e 10 -d 5p -c 64G peek # peeking the deeper TT cache
 ```